NafiurSiddiqui/Lara-ground/README.md

 -   Any additional changes, like adding columns, you can go to [database]('./database/migrations) and update changes.
 -   afterwards, run `... migrate:fresh` to update the columns in your db.

     ## Factory

     -   Factory allows us to create fake data that we can insert into our database and to test things out.
         To create factory:
     -   `php artisan make:factory <NameOfModel> --model=NameOfModel`
     -   `Factory()` creates new data.
 You can then save this data with `seed`( more on that below).
     -   A user factory has a corresponding model.
 Every eloquent model you create will have the trait,factory ,`hasFactory`.
 This allows you to call the factory and quickly create and persist a class data to the db.
 The attributes will be declared inside the class.
     -   Wherever you need to use the factory, you need to make sure the corresponding factory class exist.
 For instance, if a `Post` class does not have a corresponding factory class, you create one by runnng `php artisan make:factory`.

     ## Manual Seeding

     -   you will find the seeder inside `/database/seeders`.
     -   seeding fills up the database (for instance, the `factory` generated data, saves them to the db).
     -   `php artisan db:seed` seeds the db.
     -   `.. migrate:refresh` will clear out the data from the table.
     -   Next time you need to update DB run `php artisan migrate:fresh --seed` to drop and repopulate the tables.
     -   see how the `truncate()` works inside the `database/seeders`.

+    ## Creating Model

+    -   After migrating the new table, run `... make:model <name>` in this case `Post` and stick with singularity class name.
+Not `Posts`.

+    ### Shortcut to migrate and model

+    -   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
+There are more flags you can find with `php artisan -help`

-## Creating User ( DEVELOPMENT )
+    ### Creating User ( DEVELOPMENT )

     -   run `php artisan tinker`
     -   `$user = new App\Models\User` to create an user instance.
     -   `$user->name = <Name>`, `$user->email = <email>`, `$user->password = bcrypt(<pass>)` to fill out the necessary user fields.
     -   `$user->save()` to save it to the DB.
     -   run `$user` and you shall see the user information.
     -   `User::find(id<int>)` or `User::findOrFail(id<int>)` with id number, name etc, will show you the details of the user.
     -   `User::all()` returns all users info.
     -   `User::pluck(name<string>)` will return only the column mentioned.

     ## Creating additional tables and so on

     -   `php artisan make:migration` - helps you with creating additonal tables
     -   `php artisan -help make:migration`- shows you the list of commands available to you.
     -   General rule of thumb, make sensible name for what the migration does. e.g - `php artisan make:migration create_posts_table`.
 SO far looks like the name of the table gotta be plural?
     -   Each time you make a migration, generates files right inside the [database](./database/migrations/) dir.
 Look for the table you just created and update any necessary changes.
     -   if you have updated make sure to `migrate:rollback` and migrate again unless make sure to run `.. migrate` to successfully update the DB.

-# Creating Model

--   After migrating the new table, run `... make:model <name>` in this case `Post` and stick with singularity class name.
-Not `Posts`.

-# shortcut to migrate and model

--   `php artisan make:model <Name> <flag>` so in our scneario it will be `php artisan make:model Post -m`. this will migrate and create a corresponding model.
-There are more flags you can find with `php artisan -help`

 # Commands